ginger830617/Bioinformatic-scripts-of-PhD-Jing-Yuan-/README.md

 4. Chromosomal abnormalities analysis of high grade glioma tumour tissue from University of Warwick shaire and Coventry

 =======
-# Bioinformatic-scripts-of-PhD-Jing-Yuan
-The scripts for all the transcriptome analysis
 >>>>>>> parent of cc6309f (Update README.md)